Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 Similarity (cosine) loss Align the student's hidden-state directions with the teacher's

-Together these form the triple loss that lets a 6-layer model recover almost all of a 12-layer model's quality.
+Together these form the triple loss.
+It lets a 6-layer model recover almost all of a 12-layer model's quality.

 Diagram of DistilBERT's triple loss combining MLM loss, distillation loss, and similarity loss